 Finally, he concluded, the Church in the U.S. needs “a greater appreciation of the office of bishop as the source of unity for the local church” and deeper communication among clergy, religious and laity.

 Please continue to pray fervently for our nation!
 We still have turbulent times ahead.
+I am willing to say it is sadly inevitable.

 Fr.
 Ed Namiotka